Serving

 4. Mix all Sauce Items.

-7. In a wok or sauté pan heat Lard very hot, stir in Pork and fry stirring over high heat until raw color is completely gone.
+2. In a wok or spacious sauté pan heat Lard very hot, stir in Pork and fry stirring over high heat until raw color is completely gone.
 Push the pork aside and add Chili mix to the pan.
 Fry stirring for a minute, then mix in with the pork.

 NOTES:

-1. Pork: Loin is preferred for this dish. sirloin end roast, pork chops or any other part of the loin, but you can use butt or shoulder if that's what you have.
+Loin is preferred for this dish. sirloin end roast, pork chops or any other part of the loin, but you can use butt or shoulder if that's what you have - cook just a tad longer.

-3. Brown Vinegar: Chinkiang Vinegar is considered best, Gold Plum being a good brand.
+Chinkiang Vinegar is considered best and Gold Plum is a top brand.
 In a pinch use Balsamic vinegar - a bit too sweet and sophisticated but it'll do.
+For details see our Sours page.